 Donating hair.
 It is thrown, like everything else, into the Ganges

 Impromptu funeral/celebration for a dead monkey.

-I have heard several theories as to why people can bathe, do laundry and drink the water from the Ganges despite the horrific amount of pollutants finding its way into the river.
+I have heard several theories as to why people can bathe, do laundry and drink the water from the Ganges despite the horrific amount of pollutants finding their way into the river.
 One of the more compelling theories is that the Himalayan-fed water is especially richly oxygenated, allowing fish and bacteria to live that would normally die given the levels of toxins.

 The burning ghats.

 A few families have for millennia kept the flames going that draw the dying to this place.
-If you’re lucky, you can get very close to the funeral pyres, literally breathe in the smoke and ashes.
+If you’re lucky, you can get very close to the funeral pyres, and literally breathing in the smoke and ashes.
 Families gather as their loved ones go up in flames, seemingly unaffected.
 The perks of reincarnation.

 In Varanasi, I was chased by a monkey and very nearly gored by a bull.